llloret/osmid/README.md

 ## m2o parameters
-* --midiin or -i <MIDI Input device>: open the specified input device - can be specified multiple times to open more than one device
+* --midiin or -i <MIDI Input device>: open the specified input device - can be specified multiple times to open more than one device.
+By default it will open all input devices and the ones that are connected live
 * --oschost or -H <hostname or IP address>: send the OSC output to the specified host
 * --oscport or -o <UDP port number>: send the OSC output to the specified port - can be specified multiple times to send to more than one port
 * --osctemplate or -t <OSC template>: use the specified OSC output template (use $n: midi port name, $i midi port id, $c: midi channel, $m: message_type).
 For example: -t /midi/$c/$m
 * --oscrawmidimessage or -r: send the raw MIDI data in the OSC message, instead of a decoded version
 * --monitor or -m: logging level.
 Number from 0 to 6.
-Smaller number is more verbose
+Smaller numbers are more verbose
-* --list: List input MIDI devices
+* --list or -l: List input MIDI devices
 * --heartbeat or -b: sends OSC heartbeat message
 * --help: Display this help message
 * --version: Show the version number